snicco/snicco/src/Snicco/Component/psr7-error-handler/README.md

 - [`FallbackJsonDisplayer`](src/Displayer/FallbackJsonDisplayer.php), for requests where the `Accept` header is `application/json`.

-The best displayer for the exception/request is determined by using [`DisplayerFilters`](src/DisplayerFilter/DisplayerFilter.php).
+The best displayer for the combination of exception/request is determined by using [`DisplayerFilters`](src/DisplayerFilter/DisplayerFilter.php).

 Out of the box this package comes with the following filters: